sematic-ai/sematic/docs/capabilities.md

 the ability to produce a final model artifact from raw, labelled data sitting in a data warehouse.

-The steps in your pipelines could be
+The steps in your pipelines could be:

 * **Data mining** – select the data on which you want to train, remove outliers, apply selection criteria.
 This could be implemented e.g. as a Python function